jiinmoon/AWSCertified/DVA-C01/01_AWS_IAM_+_EC2.md

 -----------

 - **Region** is a cluster of data centres.
-- AWS is a global cloud provider; it has many data centres (Regions) around the world.
+- AWS is a global - it has many data centres (Regions) around the world.
-- Naming conventions: i.e. `us-east1`, `eu-west-2`, `ap-east-1`.
+- Naming conventions are i.e. `us-east1`, `eu-west-2`, `ap-east-1`.
 - Most AWS Services will be per region basis.

 AWS Availability Zones (AZ)
 ---------------------------

-- Each region has many AZs (~ 2 to 6).
+- Each region has many AZs (from 2 to 6).

-- i.e. a Sydney region may have: ap-southeast-2a; ap-southeast-2b; and
+- i.e. a Sydney region may have: ap-southeast-2a, ap-southeast-2b and
   ap-southeast-3c.
 - Each **AZ** is one or more discrete data centers with redundant power, networking, and connectivity.
 - AZs are located physically separated locations.
 Thus, they are isolated from disasters since another AZ in the same region will be operating even if an AZ goes down.
 - AZs are connected to each other via high bandwidth, ultra-low latency networking.
 - On the management console, you will see your current region setting on the top right corner.
     - And when you switch between the AWS services, you will see the scope